raphael-ernaelsten/Texture3DPreview-for-Unity/README.md

 ### Know issues / limitations

  - Previews are currently in additive mode
+ - It makes the interactive previews hard to see on the light grey free license skin of Unity
  - Previews of multiples Texture3D assets don't work
  - Sometimes, the preview of a Texture3D field becomes empty